 In the business world, this constant communication is crucial:

-• Regular and honest reporting about the company's financial situation
+- Regular and honest reporting on the company's financial situation

 Lack of transparency can lead to a loss of investor confidence, which can be fatal for a company, especially in times of crisis.